 The Northwest School of Wooden Boatbuilding signed and returned to the Department of Education the Certification and Agreement of these awarded funds.
 The school has received $500,000 dollars of federal CARES Act funds of which the school acknowledges $31,782 will be disbursed to provide Emergency Financial Aid Grants to current students.

-As of July 27, 2020 the school has dispersed $25,500 of the $31,782 the received from the Department of Education to 18 students.
+As of August 2, 2020 the school has dispersed $25,500 of the $31,782 the received from the Department of Education to 18 students.
 NWSWB estimates the total number of students at the institution who are or could be eligible to participate is 20 students (or 75% of current students).